Victoria Coach Station, London Victoria

 Victoria Coach Station is located about 500m south west of Victoria rail, Underground and bus stations.
 It is slightly 'out of the way', however the route between the two transport hubs is simple, and its an easy 5-10 minute walk.
 It's possible to walk most of the route under cover (via two shopping arcades) if the weather is poor.
 The route along the main road is well lit and safe to walk at any hour (assuming you follow normal safety precautions for a big city).

-The following red (local) London buses stop right outside Victoria Coach Station: 11, 44, 170, 211, C1, C10, and N11 & N44 (night buses).
-To see the routes these bus services take see Transport for London's helpful bus 'spider map'.
+A number of red (local) London buses stop right outside Victoria Coach Station or outside nearby Victoria Station (train station), including some night buses.
+To see the routes these bus services take see Transport for London's helpful bus 'spider map'

 If you plan to arrive by car, there is a multi-storey car park (operated by NCP) on Semley Place just south of the coach station.
 There is also metered car parking on the streets around the coach station, however the maximum stay is 4 hours, so it is only practical for drop-offs.